slashbeast/conf-mgmt/README.rst

 tmux
 ----

 Deploy .tmux.conf to user of choice.
+Pass ``users`` variable with list of users that .tmux.conf is to be deployed to.

 hostname
 --------